buvis/docs/src/catalogue/apache-musicindex.md

 ## Description

-Index and stream music using apache-musicindex and m3u playlists
+Index and stream music using apache-musicindex and m3u playlists.

 ## k8 at home search